 According to New Hampshire historian Fritz Wetherbee, the Cutters were kicked out of the church referenced on the gravestone because Dr. Cutter was bullying members into funding the construction of another church in town that he had pushed to be built and had so far himself funded just on his own empty promises.
 Caroline apparently took the expulsion pretty hard.

-The grave is located in Elm Street Cemetery, about 20 paces from the opening.
+The grave is located in Elm Street Cemetery, about 20 paces from the opening in the first row of graves.
 A large memorial boulder with a plaque sits on the plot a mere foot or so in front of Caroline’s headstone.
 The boulder is a memorial to Carrie Cutter, the daughter of Calvin and Caroline.
 The plaque states that Carrie was the “first female to enter the service of her country in the Civil War, the first that fell at her post, and the first to form organized efforts to supply the sick of the army.”
 Adapted with Permission from: The New England Grimpendium by J.W.
 Ocker